 - Leadership development of girls and young women.

 Steady, Positive Progress

-CGEJF grants will provide long-term investment in a collaborative that is making steady, positive progress towards a transformational goal.
-In addition to being a funder, WOMEN’S WAY will be a strategic partner and support the collaborative’s efforts by:
+CGEJF grants provide long-term investments in collaboratives that are making steady, positive progress toward a transformational goal.
+In addition to being a funder, WOMEN’S WAY acts as a strategic partner and supports the collaborative’s efforts by:

 - Investing in the core functions (coordination, communication and facilitation) of the collaborative